janit/ez-amp-bundle/README.md

 composer require janit/ez-amp-bundle
 ```

-This will download and install the package to your local environment.
+This will download and install the package to your local environment form Packagist (<a href="https://packagist.org/packages/janit/ez-amp-bundle">ez-amp-bundle</a>)

 ### Update AppKernel